 Economic diversification carries deep power implications for ruling elites.

 The trouble is that in many Arab economies, good economic policies rarely constitute good politics, especially for ruling elites.
 This is because the structural changes demanded by economic diversification—specifically, the production of a greater number and variety of high-value goods—promise to empower business constituencies that, flush with new income, could potentially challenge the ruler.
-In Kuwait, for example, the rise of an independent merchant class could undercut the reliant on foreign labor.
+In Kuwait, for example, the rise of an independent merchant class could undercut the

 Loading, please wait...